Alternative-Asset-Management-Hackathon/Alternative-Asset-Management-Hackathon/README.md

-# Alternative-Asset-Management-Hackathon
+# Welcome to the Alternative-Asset-Management-Hackathon!
-Repo for the 22-23 March Alternative Asset Management Hackathon
+This repo has all the information you need.